joeHillman/boilerplate/README.md

 A boilerplate that includes HTML5 BP, Grunt, and assemble IO for static sites.

 TODO:
+* Setup concatenation tasks and build folder.
+We'll fish what we need out of the build folder.
+* Setup clean tasks after build folder.
 * Document CSS styleguide setup.
 Move existing styleguide components to sample styleguide section.
 * Grunt shell could be helpful here.
 * Setup ordered file for vendor JS.